 How long will it be before I hear about the outcome of my application?

-If I do not agree with the decision of the panel – can I appeal?
+What happens if I do not agree with the outcome of the Panel?

 When the panel inform you of their decision, they will also give details of how to submit an appeal should you remain dissatisfied.

 The ASB Case Review is not a substitute or alternative to a formal complaints procedure and all agencies have processes in place to deal with a formal complaint about a given service.
 Contact your lead agency or contact us for advice.